Woosmap/geofencing-ios-sdk/doc/APIsRequest.md

 ## Find the Nearest POIs

-After receive the user location, the SDK make a request to the searchAPI to get the nearest POI.
-We can modify the request and add others filters to improve your results in the method `searchAPIRequest`:
+After receiving the user location, the SDK makes a request to the searchAPI to get the nearest POI.
+We can modify the request and add other filters to improve your results in the method `searchAPIRequest`:
 ```swift
 func searchAPIRequest(locationId: UUID){
         guard let delegate = self.searchAPIDataDelegate else {